gvwilson/thirdbit/_posts/2023/2023-01-19-sdxjs-code-generator.md

 I [used to believe][extensible] that programmers would one day switch from punchcard-compatible programming tools to ones that separated models from views, but I no longer expect to see that in my lifetime.
-It's a shame---experiments like [the Glamorous Toolkit][glamorous] make programming with lines of text look as antiquated as chiseling hieroglyphics onto stone tablets---but even with this self-imposed clumsiness,
+It's a shame—experiments like [the Glamorous Toolkit][glamorous] make programming with lines of text look as antiquated as chiseling hieroglyphics onto stone tablets—but even with this self-imposed clumsiness,
 I still believe that [beautiful is possible][bicycle].